MichielsenM/mesa-summer-school-2023/docs/Minilab2.md

 layout: default
 title: Minilab 2
 ---
-# Introductions
+# Introduction

 # Aims

-**MESA+GYRE aims:** In this MESA lab you will learn how to run GYRE outside of MESA, what additional parameters are needed in your MESA `inlist` to generate files needed as input in GYRE, and how to construct a GYRE inlist.
+**MESA + GYRE aims:** In this `MESA` lab you will learn how to run `GYRE` outside of `MESA`, what additional parameters are needed in your `MESA` `inlist` to generate files needed as input in `GYRE`, and how to construct a `GYRE inlist`.

-**Science aims:** Understanding what effect convective boundary mixing has on period spacing patterns of SPB stars.
+**Science aims:** Investigating what effect convective boundary mixing has on period spacing patterns of SPB stars.

 # Minilab 2

 **Minilab 1 solution:** [download](https://www.dropbox.com/s/5szt19kappiv2sd/SPB_minilab1_solutions.zip?dl=0)<br>
 **Minilab 2 solution:** [download](https://www.dropbox.com/scl/fi/lqdxtngsl5wa14m1afntl/SPB_minilab2_solutions.zip?rlkey=qayxo5g5tdk7wm014tstw5npe&dl=0)<br>

 **For the TAs:** Additional instructions for plotting period spacing patterns are available at the bottom of the [home page](https://michielsenm.github.io/mesa-summer-school-2023/).
 We expect you to be in charge of plotting these patterns to avoid having the students spend time on trying to get the provided scripts to work.
-Should they have extra time available, however, they are more than welcome to try out the scripts themselves as well.
+Should they have extra time available, however, they are more than welcome to try out the scripts themselves as well.<br><br>

 The first step of this minilab is making sure that we can run <code>GYRE</code> as a standalone module outside of <code>MESA</code>.
 In order to be able to do so, we have to set the path to the <code>GYRE</code> directory in your shell-startup file, just like how you had to do so when installing <code>MESA</code>.
 Depending on your operating system this is likely to either `$HOME/.bashrc` or `$HOME/.zshrc`, but you can also check this using the command: